 Hear directly from the program director about what to expect from the Internal Medicine Residency Program at Scripps Clinic and Scripps Green Hospital.

-Scripps Clinic internal medicine residents train under the mentorship of experienced medical, research and academic experts and alongside talented trainees.
+Our internal medicine residents train under the mentorship of experienced clinical, research and academic experts and alongside talented trainees.

-We believe these goals are best achieved by facilitating scientific inquiry and testing on the part of all our trainees.
-Therefore, all residents are required to develop and pursue a research project during their training and to present their findings at the end of their residency at Scripps Clinic Grand Rounds.
+Furthermore, to promote scientific inquiry and understanding of the demands of clinical, translational and quality improvement research, we require all residents to develop and pursue a scholarly project during their training and to present their findings at the end of residency at Scripps Clinic Grand Rounds.

-The residency research director meets regularly with residents, collectively and individually, to help each resident formulate research ideas, choose a project mentor, refine the hypothesis and protocol, and plan for data collection and analysis.
+The residency research director meets regularly with residents, collectively and individually, to help each resident formulate research ideas, choose a project mentor, refine a hypothesis and protocol, execute data collection and analysis, and plan presentation of results.
+Many of these projects result in presentations at regional and national conferences and/or peer-reviewed publication.

 The terms and conditions of resident training and employment are specified in the employment agreement that also includes training obligations, stipend and benefit provisions.